Demographics of Belgium: Languages

 Belgium's three official languages are Dutch, spoken by about 60% of the population, French, spoken by about 40%, and German, spoken by less than 1%.
 The vast majority of Belgium's population, 99%, is literate as defined by the Belgian government, i.e. capable of reading and writing in an official language by the time a citizen has reached the age of 15.
 English is the official (meetings) language of the European Commission, 10% of the job market in Brussels.

 Religion

+According to the European Social Survey in 2023, people who did not belong to a religion comprised 59% of the Belgian population.
+The share of Christians was 34%, with Catholicism being the largest denomination at 31% of the population.
+Protestants and other Christians comprised 2% and Orthodox Christians comprised 1%.
+Islam is the second largest religion with 6% of the population being Muslim.
 As of 2012, 58% of Belgians identify as Catholic.
 Other Christians comprise 7% of the population.
 Muslims comprise 5%.
 27% of Belgians are agnostics, atheists or otherwise irreligious.